 2. New possibilities for new Small Business Health Insurance

-Okay, so we have more than laid the groundwork for why it is entirely plausible that a brand new style of benefits delivery is happening to small business health insurance.
+So, we have laid the groundwork for why it’s plausible that a new style of benefits delivery is happening.
 What we’re doing isn’t working—at all!

 What if we can look back at history and see if this same sort of problem in employee benefits has happened and what the result was?
 The good news is that we can!
 We definitely should.
 Looking at what history has taught us is one of the most powerful tools as we step forward into the future of small business health insurance.
 In order to know where we’re going, we have to look at where we’ve been.